 My core focus are German documents.
 My collection has now 700+ travel documents and is always growing.
 The earliest travel document is from 1646 but also includes several collectibles which are significant documents of German history.
 Another key topic of my research & collection are Schutz-Passes (protection passes) & Schutz-Letters (protection letters) issued during the Holocaust by Righteous Diplomats e.g.Sugihara, Wallenberg, Lutz, Rotta to save Jewish lifes.
 I own and have seen plenty of their documents, which are outstanding evidence of the Holocaust.

 Passport-collector.com is well recognized by international collectors and other interested parties.
-I am in regular contact with museums and archives such as the German Foreign Office – Political Archive in Berlin, I am adviser to foundations and support museums, Hollywood film makers, universities, libraries and TV stations when it comes to passports and their history.
+I am in regular contact with museums and archives, I do advise foundations and support museums.
+Hollywood film makers, universities, libraries and TV stations contacting me when it comes to passports and their history.

 Several articles on passport history and passport collecting were published by me (see references & testimonials).
 I can say I do have the most comprehensive documentation and database when it comes to travel documents.
-At my website, you will find several guidelines on passports which is unique as on passport history & collecting almost no books are available.
+At my website you will find several guidelines on passports as on passport history & collecting are no so much books available.

 A famous man once said “If you don’t find what you looking for – create it – be it!”
 So, I did as there was nothing available at all.
 All is done by my private time and efforts.